 Video of the Day

 Place your ruler on the top of the step, extending out over your feet.
 As you inhale and lengthen your spine toward the ceiling, reach your arms out in front of you, with one hand on top of the other.
-Exhale completely as you reach your arms forward as far as you can.
+Exhale completely as you reach your fingers forward as far as you can.
 When you have reached as far as you can, touch your fingertips to the ruler and make note of the distance between your toes and your fingers.

-The squat test measures your muscular endurance.
-Find a chair, such as a dining room chair, that sets your knees at right angles when you sit down.
+HOW TO DO IT: Find a chair, such as a dining room chair, that sets your knees at right angles when you sit down.
 Stand a little bit in front of the chair with your back to it.
 Put your hands on your hips and squat down as if you are sitting on the chair.
-Touch your bottom to the chair lightly and then stand back up.
-Do this as many times as you can, maintaining proper form.
-Record how many you did, and use the chart at the Top End Sports website to see how you did for your age group and gender.
+Touch your bottom to the chair lightly, then stand back up.
+Do this as many times as you can, maintaining proper form and without resting.
+When you can no longer do anymore with good form, record how many you did.

 HOW TO DO IT: Set your stopwatch for three minutes.
 Stand in front of the step, and begin to step up and down.
 Step on with the right foot, then step the left foot up.
 Step the right foot off and step the left foot off.
 Continue this rhythm for three minutes.
 At the end of three minutes, find your pulse and count the number of beats in 60 seconds.

 A good score for women is 88 to 102 beats-per-minute, or BPM.
 For men, a good score is 81 to 96 BPM.